You Don’t Always Have to Feel Exhausted

 Lifestyle Changes

-This can be a great first step, and might be enough to reduce or eliminate your sleep apnea.
-These changes include losing weight, eating a healthier diet, and avoiding relaxants such as alcohol before you go to bed.
-We normally advise that you try these before considering alternative treatments.
+This is a great first step and might be enough to reduce or eliminate your sleep apnea.
+These changes include losing weight, eating a healthier diet, and avoiding relaxants such as alcohol before bed.
+Dr. Bangs normally advises you try these before considering alternative treatments.

 Orthodontics